 Looking for a 4 or 5-Bedroom Athens Rental?
 Roommates are a Big Part of that Search

 Moving off-campus into an uptown rental is exciting.
 No more close quarters in the dorms, shared bathrooms, sleeping 2.5 feet away from a snoring roommate.
 It’s going to be great.
 You’re sure you still want roommates, but maybe you need to find one for that last bedroom, or you’re planning on just moving in with a bunch of complete strangers.
 Life’s an adventure; why not?
-Here’s the thing, though – living with people isn’t always easy, and it’s not at all the same as living with family.
-If you want to make the most out of living in your Athens OU apartment or rental home, you’ve got to hash out some logistics first.

-Roomie Red Flags
+Roomie Red Flags & How to Spot Them

 First thing’s first: There are some people who make terrible roommates.
 Are they fun to go to the bars with?
 Yeah, maybe.
 But that does not mean they’re roommate material.
 After all, you want a house full of fun and friends, not a house where you constantly feel like a taken-advantage-of parent.
 Avoid these types of people at all costs:

-• Deadbeats: If someone has had problems with landlords or utility companies in the past, just don’t risk it.
+If someone has had problems with landlords or utility companies in the past, just don’t risk it.
 You never know – they might fail to pay their portion of the rent or bills and leave you and the rest of the roommates to pick up the slack.
 This turns into a vicious cycle, because they know the rest of you aren’t going to let the lights go out, so there’s really no reason for them to ever start chipping in, and, unfortunately, there aren’t a lot of ways to hold them accountable.

-• The Low-Key OCD: You’re looking for roommates and you’ve come upon a neat-freak.
+You’re looking for roommates and you’ve come upon a neat-freak.
 While you might think, “Hey – this means I won’t be the only person taking the trash out and doing the dishes,” there’s a downside to people who are anal-retentive about cleanliness.
 Especially when living with others, and especially when living in an uptown student rental.
 You don’t want someone constantly nagging you about taking your shoes off at the door, or moving things around all the time because they need the living room to be a certain way.
-These people are great for your security deposit, but not your daily life… or your mental health.
+These people are great for your security deposit, but not your daily life or your mental health.

 Talking About Money